Carsharing: Early days

-The first reference to carsharing in print identifies the Selbstfahrergenossenschaft carshare program in a housing cooperative that got underway in Zürich in 1948, but there was no known formal development of the concept in the next few years.
+The first reference to car sharing in print identifies the Selbstfahrergenossenschaft car share program in a housing cooperative that began in Zürich in 1948.
 By the 1960s, as innovators, industrialists, cities, and public authorities studied the possibility of high-technology transportation – mainly computer-based small vehicle systems (almost all of them on separate guideways) – it was possible to spot some early precursors to present-day service ideas and control technologies.

-The early 1970s saw the first whole-system carshare projects.
-The ProcoTip system in France lasted only about two years.
+The early 1970s saw the first whole-system car share projects.
+The ProcoTip system in France lasted about two years.
 A much more ambitious project called the Witkar was launched in Amsterdam by the founders of the 1965 white bicycles project.
-A sophisticated project based on small electric vehicles, electronic controls for reservations and return, and plans for a large number of stations covering the entire city, the project endured into the mid-1980s before finally being abandoned.
+A sophisticated project based on small electric vehicles, electronic controls for reservations and return, and plans for a large number of stations covering the entire city.
+The project was abandoned in the mid-1980s.

-In July 1977, the first official British experiment in carsharing started in Suffolk.
+In July 1977, the first official British experiment in car sharing started in Suffolk.
 An office in Ipswich provided a Share-a-Car service for "putting motorists who are interested in sharing car journeys in touch with each other."
 In 1978, the Agricultural Research Council granted the University of Leeds £16,577 "for an investigation and simulation of carsharing".
-The scheme was not intended for different drivers of a single car but for a driver offering seats in his car.
+The scheme was not intended for different drivers of a single car but for a driver offering seats in their car, which is actually known as carpooling, not car sharing.

-The 1980s and first half of the 1990s was a "coming of age" period for carsharing, with continued slow growth, mainly of smaller non-profit systems, many in Switzerland and Germany but also on a smaller scale in Canada, the Netherlands, Sweden, and the United States.
+The 1980s and first half of the 1990s was a "coming of age" period for car sharing, with continued slow growth, mainly of smaller non-profit systems, mostly in Switzerland and Germany but also on a smaller scale in Canada, the Netherlands, Sweden, and the U.S.

-Carsharing in North America was founded in Quebec City in 1994 by Benoît Robert, with a company called Communauto that is still a leader in carsharing globally.
+Carsharing in North America began in Quebec City in 1994 after Benoît Robert started a company called Communauto that is still a leader in car sharing globally.
 Cycling advocate and environmentalist Claire Morissette (1950–2007) played a major role in its evolution starting in 1995, when Communauto established itself in Montreal as a private company.
-The company goal is to provide a convenient and economical alternative to owning a car.

-In 2005, a novel form of car sharing service, the "Libre Service Integral", later known as Free Floating, has been introduce by VULOG and tested from 2007 in Antibes CiteVU mobility service, on the French riviera.
-An electric car paid by minute, when and how long I need, where I want and where I go".
-This service was added to Communauto in 2012.